 Not to mention that investing in crypto is no easy task when you have no access to simple commodities, yet still, some manage to march into play.
 Unfortunately, it’s unlikely that the amounts they put in crypto will be enough to change their financial situation drastically.

-The ICO model that everyone was so thrilled about didn’t seem to work all that great either.
+The ICO model, regardless of how promising it seemed, didn’t seem to work all that great either.
 Instead of giving easy access to passive income to the masses, it left many participants if not broke, then devastated.
 As a result, regular folk ended up with a bunch of questionable projects that never happened, owning dozens of useless tokens.

 On the contrary, when a well-known established business launches a funding campaign, it usually starts with a private pre-sale for those who can afford to invest heavily.
 Low prices for big buyers, and regular ones for the rest of the world once they’re done with the private sale.

-And that’s the thing with investing: becoming a millionaire overnight is what everybody chases but it’s always a matter of pure luck.
+And that’s the thing with investing: becoming a millionaire overnight is what everybody dreams about but it’s always a matter of pure luck.
 Although huge profits do happen all the time, sad to say, you have to put in a lot first.

 In Defense of Crypto